Hongming-Intelligent-Technology/.github/README.md

-Obviously, this is a introducr=tion about us.
+Obviously, this is a introduction about us.